Fraction calculator

 a) Multiply the whole number 7 by the denominator 10.
 Whole number 7 equally 7 * 10/10 = 70/10

-b) Add the answer from previous step 70 to the numerator 3.
+b) Add the answer from the previous step 70 to the numerator 3.
 New numerator is 70 + 3 = 73

 c) Write a previous answer (new numerator 73) over the denominator 10.

-Seven and three tenths is seventy-three tenths - Conversion a mixed number 9 12/15 to a improper fraction: 9 12/15 = 9 12/15 = 9 · 15 + 12/15 = 135 + 12/15 = 147/15
+Seven and three tenths is seventy-three tenths. - Conversion a mixed number 9 12/15 to a improper fraction: 9 12/15 = 9 12/15 = 9 · 15 + 12/15 = 135 + 12/15 = 147/15

 To find a new numerator: